CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

 1. You will be navigated back to **Power Query window**.
 Notice on the bottom **right corner**, Data destination is set to **Lakehouse**.
 1. Similarly, set the **Data Destination** for the following queries:
-   1. Product Details
+   a.
+Product Details
-   1. Reseller
+   b.
+Reseller
-   1. Date
+   c.
+Date
-   1. Sales
+   d.
+Sales
 1. We have a data flow that ingests data from ADLS into Lakehouse.
 Let’s go ahead and publish this dataflow.
 Select **Publish** in the bottom right corner.

    ![A screenshot of dataflow to Publish](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.052.png)

    You will be navigated back to the Data Factory Home page.
 It will take a few minutes for the dataflow to refresh.

    In the next lab, we will ingest data from the other data sources.

 # <a name="_toc150777627"></a><a name="_toc152196236"></a>**References**
 Fabric Analyst in a Day (FAIAD) introduces you to some of the key functions available in Microsoft Fabric.
 In the menu of the service, the Help (?) section has links to some great resources.